fedir/ghstat/README.md

 * The newest project is `iris`
 * The project with the most active community is `buffalo`
 * The project with best errors resolving rate is `iris`
-* The best project taking in account the placement multiple criterias is `hugo`
+* The best project taking in account the placement in multiple section is `hugo`